Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explicitly states when to use the tool ('view available SSH keys for VPS authentication'), providing clear context.
-However, it does not include exclusions or mention alternatives, such as using VPS_getAttachedPublicKeysV1 for keys attached to a virtual machine.
+The description includes 'Use this endpoint to view available SSH keys for VPS authentication', providing clear context for when to use.
+However, it does not explicitly exclude alternatives or mention when not to use, such as when needing keys attached to a specific virtual machine.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.